|

 Over time, Sleeping Beauty Walk-Through dropped off the refurbishment list.

-Disneylands guest count and revenue recovered, but the doors to Sleeping Beauty Walk-Through didnt reopen to guests.
+The park’s guest count and revenue recovered, but the doors to the Sleeping Beauty Walk-Through didn’t reopen to guests.

-Disneyland never announced the permanent closing or provided an official reason.
+Disneyland never announced a permanent closing and never provided an official reason.

-Theres widespread speculation on the Internet that the reason is due to security concerns.
+There was widespread speculation on the Internet that the reason was due to security concerns.

-Other possible reasons include cost (although Sleeping Beauty Walk-Through was not particularly costly to operate, it wasnt particularly popular either) and accessibility.
+Although the Sleeping Beauty Walk-Through was not particularly costly to operate, it wasn’t particularly popular either.

-Theres also a difference of opinion about whether the dioramas are still in place behind the locked doors.
+For years, there was a difference of opinion about whether the dioramas were still in place behind the locked doors.

 |